aldenq/Yodel/README.md

 # Yodel
 Yodel is a Python library that uses WIFI hardware for remote control purposes.
 Given it does not rely on wifi hotspots it has a far greater range than simple wifi based remote control solutions at the cost of bandwidth.
 Yodel is its own protocol that sits under 80211.
-Yodel was designed specifically with Raspberry PI robotics in mind however it should work with any Linux computer with an appropriate wifi interface.
+Yodel was designed specifically with Raspberry PI robotics in mind, however, it should work with any Linux computer with an appropriate wifi interface.

 ## [Documentation](https://aldenq.github.io/YodelDocs/modules.html)
 ### Thanks